MVPD (Multichannel Video Programming Distributor)

 Vigilance against ad fraud is critical, as it can drain ad spend and distort campaign metrics.
 Marketers should use technology partners with strong fraud detection capabilities and monitor campaigns closely to ensure impressions are being served to real, relevant audiences.

-There are a number of platforms that sell programmatic display ads.
+Several platforms sell programmatic display ads.
 Here are a few of the top contenders:

 Programmatic advertising for B2B, like B2C, is traded on a CPM (cost per 1,000) basis, so advertisers will have to make decisions ahead of time to determine what amount will lead to the greatest return on their spend.

-Ultimately, programmatic advertising for B2B has changed the game for advertisers looking to serve their ads to other businesses and professionals quickly for both demand generation and lead generation initiatives alike.
-And by working with a company like MNTN, your B2B brand can effectively reach those audiences within the premium environment of the television screen, all while ensuring transparency into the effectiveness of your campaigns.
+Ultimately, programmatic advertising for B2B has changed the game for advertisers looking to serve their ads to other businesses and professionals quickly.
+By working with a company like MNTN, your B2B brand can effectively reach those audiences within the premium environment of the television screen, all while ensuring transparency into the effectiveness of your campaigns.